ntk148v/ggnf/README.md

 ## 2. Installation

-- Download the latest binary from the [Release page].
+- Download the latest binary from the [Release page](https://github.com/ntk148v/ggnf/releases).
 It's the easiest way to get started with `ggnf`.
 - Give it execute permission.

 ```shell